inveniosoftware/docs-invenio-rdm/docs/reference/rest_api_groups.md

 ### Managed vs unmanaged groups

-- **Managed groups**: Created via the admin UI or REST API and fully controllable by admin users with administration moderation permission (e.g. administrators and superusers).
-They support the usual CRUD operations unless their names are protected (e.g. `admin`, `superuser-access`).
+- **Managed groups**: Created via the admin UI or REST API and controllable by admin users with administration moderation permission.
+Their descriptions can be edited and they can be deleted unless their names are protected (e.g.
+  `admin`, `superuser-access`).
+Role names cannot be renamed.
 - **Unmanaged groups**: Typically synced or created by the system (for example through identity providers).
 They are readable by authenticated users but are not editable through the REST API or admin UI unless you are a superuser.